Department of Chemistry

 Explore the field of chemistry and gain in depth knowledge of principles.
 A degree in chemistry prepares you to pursue a professional career or graduate school.

 The environmental science major is an interdisciplinary major, combining coursework from both the biology and chemistry departments.
-You can also choose an emphasis in wildlife biology.
+You can also choose from emphases in environmental chemistry, freshwater resources and wildlife biology.

 When you add an applied chemistry minor, you’ll gain an overview of general chemistry and organic chemistry principles.
 Choose from a variety of courses including environmental chemistry, advanced organic and inorganic chemistry physical chemistry and more.